We are a group of Hackney residents who believe that Hackney is the most exciting borough in the greatest city in the world.

 • “Diversity” is good as a general principle.
 However, many of the other changes in this licensing policy will prevent rather than promote diversity.
 Specifically, the extension of the Shoreditch SPA, the introduction of “core hours”, and preventing outside activities after 10pm will inevitably undermine the innovation and creativity that Hackney is known for.

-Hackney’s proposal: “Generally acceptable” hours for licensed premises will be Monday to Thursday 8am to 11pm; Friday and Saturday 8am to midnight; Sunday 10am to 10:30pm.
+Hackney’s policy: “Generally acceptable” hours for licensed premises will be Monday to Thursday 8am to 11pm; Friday and Saturday 8am to midnight; Sunday 10am to 10:30pm.

 • In the most creative borough in the world’s greatest 24 hour city, it is laughable to expect people to go home at 11pm during the week and midnight at weekends.
 Laws limiting hours to that extent were first brought in during WWI but eventually removed by the Licensing Act 2003.
 The UK has moved on but the Council is now proposing to take us back a century.